-The corporatisation of newsrooms puts the journalists under pressure and even the best in the profession feel like quitting at times, reveals the journos in Kerala as they responded to the suicide attempt of a woman journalist based in Thiruvanathapuram.
-The woman who stays with her husband in Thiruvanathapuram was reportedly serving her notice period and on the last day she left for home with a troubled mind.
+The corporatisation of newsrooms puts journalists under tremendous pressure and, even the best in the profession feel like quitting at times, revealed journalists in Kerala as they responded to the suicide attempt of a woman journalist based in Thiruvanathapuram.
+The woman who stays with her husband in Thiruvanathapuram was serving her notice period and, on her last day at office, she reportedly left for home with a troubled mind.

-The woman, who was working as a news producer with News 18 Kerala, tried to kill herself on Wednesday night after her talk with Rajeev Devaraj who heads the channel in Kerala failed.
-News 18 Kerala is a one-year-old Malayalam news channel owned by Reliance Industries’ Network 18.
-It is informed from sources that the woman was going through severe stress after she was forced to quit the job at News 18 Kerala following an appraisal review.
+The woman, who was working as a news producer with News18 Kerala, tried to kill herself on Wednesday night after her conversation with Rajeev Devaraj, who heads the channel in Kerala failed.
+News18 Kerala is a one-year-old Malayalam news channel owned by Reliance Industries’ Network 18.
+According to sources, the woman was going through severe stress after she was forced to quit the job at News18 Kerala following an appraisal review.
 Around 20 employees have lost job in the appraisal drive by the channel.

-The police have registered a case based on the woman’s statements.
-The statement of the victim was initially registered by Vanchiyoor police and the case was later handed over to Thumba police station as the incident took place in it’s capacity.
+The police have registered a case based on the woman’s statement.
+The statement of the victim was initially registered by Vanchiyoor police and the case was later handed over to Thumba police station as the incident took place in its jurisdiction.
 It is informed that the Chief Minister as well as the Home Ministry has ordered a thorough probe as it is a case involving atrocities against women.
 Meanwhile the SC/ST Commission on its own has registered a case against Rajeev Devaraj, based on the victim’s statements.